 Delivery + Traffic

 The PM is responsible for the final delivery of all work products, whether to the client (via the Client Service team) or to the media vendor (directly).
 The PM tracks due dates and prepares print packages and any applicable instructions for delivery to the appropriate vendors.
 The PM collaborates with a diverse team from a variety of different departments to ensure project continuity.
-They distill necessary information to relevant team members and communicate updates and issues that arise in a timely manner.
+They distill necessary information to relevant team members and communicate updates and issues that arise promptly.

-The PM makes sure that no work ever reaches the Client Service team (and, by extension, the client) with a typo, error, or in (accidental) conflict with the instructions of the assignment.
-The PM takes full responsibility when work is anything but completely error-free, and therefore checks and vouches for the veracity and correctness of every single piece of work.
+The PM makes sure that no work ever reaches the Client Service team (and, by extension, the client) with a typo, error, brand diversion, or in (accidental) conflict with the instructions of the assignment.
+The PM takes full responsibility when work is anything but completely error-free, and therefore checks and vouches for the veracity of every single piece of work.

 The PM files jobs, writes POs, and manages documents, folders, and files related to the trafficking of finished products to media vendors.